 Does Avon test on animals?

-Is Avon owned by a parent that is not cruelty-free?
+Is Avon owned by a certified cruelty-free parent?

 Is Avon vegan?